logankraver/Project-Datasky/designdoc.md

 - Subclass of object
 - Literally a tree

+- Tree Generation:
+* Map of all trees generated with a tuple with chunk and block coordinate

 THE TO-DO LIST
 - Generate 9 chunks using the global map class (DONE)
 - Create player class